 the first place people will go with concerns or ideas.
 For this reason it is a

 vital part of any community.
-Sturminster Marshall Parish Council lease the
+Sturminster Marshall Parish Council own and manage the

-recreation ground, own and manage the play area and several of the village
+recreation ground, the play area and several of the village

-greens, look after the War Memorial and lease and manage Bartons Ground.
+greens and look after the War Memorial and the Pill Box.

 What does the Parish Council do?

 The Parish Council has a very active role in the community, particularly in relation to planning and highways matters.
 Currently, the main challenge for the Parish Council are the budget cuts at District and County Council levels and the implications that this has on services to the local community.
 The Parish Council is having to look at raising its precept to fill the funding gap in some services as well as looking at external sources of funding.
 Parish Councils also have the ability to give out grants, subject to select criteria.